 Approval of the Use of Responsibility Transfer (RspT) Schedules

+[PIP151: System does not support RT.
+Working with ESCA to resolve.
+If unable to support by June 1, section 4.9.4 should be struck, below.]
+When reinstated, this section should be inserted as follows:

 Intra-zonal Responsibility Transfers (RspTs) may be approved beginning on January 1, 2002, unless ERCOT determines that its systems cannot accommodate these transfers without compromising reliability or settlement accuracy.
 Each QSE that proposes to use an RspT schedule must submit a proposal of the RspT schedule to ERCOT for analysis of Congestion impacts and reliability in accordance with the Operating Guides.

 4.9.5 Principles for Responsibility Transfer (RspT) Schedules